Interventional Radiology Treatments for Lung Cancer

 In recent years, scientists have gained a new understanding about genesthe basic biological units of heredityand the role they play in disease.
 This knowledge has set the stage for medical science to alter patients genetic material to fight or prevent cancer.
 Although the science of gene therapy is still in the early, experimental stages, researchers are hoping that in the future the therapy can be used to:

 Researchers in gene therapy search for new ways to treat cancer and other genetic diseases

-- inject a tumor with genes that will make it more susceptible to chemotherapy or other cancer-fighting agents; and
+- Inject a tumor with genes that will make it more susceptible to chemotherapy or other cancer-fighting agents

 One of the challenges of gene therapy is finding safe and effective ways to deliver genes or genetically altered cells to the site of the tumor.
 Interventional radiologists, with their special expertise in using X-rays and other imaging techniques to guide catheters and other tools through the body are expected to play an important role in this new technology.

 There are also a number of interventional radiology techniques that are used to treat the complications of cancer, including pain, bleeding, obstruction of vital organs, blood clots and infection.
 Although these treatments do not cure cancer, they can make patients more comfortable, extend life by treating serious complications and improve the quality of life for cancer patients.

 Control of pain is one of the most important aspects of cancer care.
 Pain not only affects patients quality of life and ability to function, it may also lower their tolerance for needed cancer treatments.